storacha/specs/w3-revocations-check.md

 }
 ```

+**Field Descriptions:**

+- **`delegation`**: CID of the delegation that has been revoked
+- **`scope`**: DID of the authority that issued the revocation (either the issuer or audience of the delegation under inspection, or one of its proofs). *Note: This field is derivable from the cause invocation but included for convenience*
+- **`cause`**: CID referencing a `ucan/revoke` invocation that caused this revocation.
+This must be a valid UCAN with `can: "ucan/revoke"` capability, containing:
+  - `with`: DID of the principal that issued the UCAN being revoked (or some UCAN in its proof chain)
+  - `nb.ucan`: Link to the UCAN being revoked
+  - `nb.proof`: Recommended list of UCAN links showing the path from revoked UCAN to the authority

+  See the [W3 UCAN Revocation specification](https://github.com/storacha/specs/blob/main/w3-ucan.md#revocation) for complete details.

 ##### Embedded Proof Blocks

 The CAR file includes the complete UCAN revocation proof referenced by `causeCID`, enabling clients to: